SteinOBrienLab/protocols/scirnaseq3/sci-3protocol.md

 1. Add 1 μl of protease to each well.

+> [!WARNING]
-> <span class="critical">CRITICAL:</span> This is not proteinase K. Using Qiagen protease (cat. no 19157) is important because it can be heat-inactivated.
+> This is not proteinase K. Using Qiagen protease (cat. no 19157) is important because it can be heat-inactivated.
 See Reagent setup.

 2. Incubate at 37°C for 1 h and heat-inactivate the protease at 75°C for 20 min in a PCR machine (85°C heated lid).